 It’s also vital to note that the fortress is strategically located in the middle of a string of Maratha Empire forts, including the Purander Fort, Torna Fort, and Rajgad Fort, which furthers its elegance.

 The History of Sinhagad Fort

 The Fortress of Sinhagad contributed a lot to the battle of Marathas.
-It has also had numerous dynasties who have had their period of occupation.
+It has also had numerous dynasties that have had their period of occupation.

-Some of the dynasties that occupied this fortress includes the Kolis, the Mughals, Marathas, the Adi Shahi, and the British Empire.
+Some dynasties that occupied this fortress include the Kolis, the Mughals, Marathas, the Adi Shahi, and the British Empire.
 This Fort has played a role in protecting the rulers that occupied it based on its strategic location.

 Importance of the Fort

-This Fort has an immense historical significance in the past century as it was among the forts that Chhatrapati Shivaji had to give it up for his father’s return based on the terms of the Purander treaty.
+This Fort has an immense historical significance in the past century as it was among the forts that Chhatrapati Shivaji had to give up for his father’s return based on the Purander treaty.
 Nevertheless, Shivaji later recaptured it with pride in the fall of 1667.

 It has also played a part in India’s independence.
-The father of Indian unrest, Bal Gangadhar, used the Fort as a summer retreat.
+Bal Gangadhar, the father of Indian unrest, used the Fort as a summer retreat.
 Mahatma Gandhi also had a historic meeting with Tilak after returning from South Africa.

 Sinhagad is a pride among the people of the southwest region of Pune.
 It carries a lot of legendary stories in its support of Maharashtra during the ancient battles, with the most significant being the Sinhagad battle of 1667, whereby the general of Shivaji, Tanaji Malusare, fought to recapture the fortress.